lostbean/agent_obs/DESIGN.md

-Following best practices for library development, the mix.exs file is also populated with descriptive metadata, including a description, package configuration specifying the files to be published, maintainer information, and a license (e.g., Apache 2.0, same as Elixir itself).5 The inclusion of ex_doc in the dependencies underscores a commitment to providing comprehensive and accessible documentation, a hallmark of a mature Elixir project.7
+Following best practices for library development, the mix.exs file is also populated with descriptive metadata, including a description, package configuration specifying the files to be published, maintainer information, and a license (MIT, a permissive open-source license).5 The inclusion of ex_doc in the dependencies underscores a commitment to providing comprehensive and accessible documentation, a hallmark of a mature Elixir project.7